-1. If the TPM supports Locality None and Locality None is the active locality, any TPM access request from Locality 0-4 is a higher locality priority.
-In this case, the TPM SHALL respond to Locality 0-4 register writes to TPM_ACCESS_x.requestUse and TPM_ACCESS_x.Seize per the requirements documented in Section 6.5.2.4 Access Register.
+If a TPM supports Locality None and Locality None is the active locality, any TPM access request from Locality 0-4 is a higher locality priority.
+In this case, a TPM SHALL respond to Locality 0-4 register writes to TPM_ACCESS_x.requestUse and TPM_ACCESS_x.Seize per the requirements documented in Section 6.5.2.4 Access Register.